lagimik/PartnerCrucible/IndustrySustainability.md

 Source | Description | Notes
 :----- | :-----  | :-----
+[Improve your energy and carbon efficiency with Azure sustainability guidance](https://azure.microsoft.com/en-us/blog/improve-your-energy-and-carbon-efficiency-with-azure-sustainability-guidance/) | To support you in navigating this learning curve, we’re announcing technical guidance and skilling offerings that can help you plan your path forward, improve your sustainability posture, and create new business value while reducing your operational footprint.|Microsoft Azure
 [Sustainability - Well-Architected Review](https://learn.microsoft.com/en-us/assessments/a24b1079-29a4-4d22-b678-376e84884f76/) | Examine your workload through the lens of sustainability. | Microsoft Learn
 [Emissions savings estimator for Microsoft Cloud](https://gw.us-il301.gateway.prod.island.powerapps.com/customerenrollmentservice/estimator/index.html) | This information will be used to understand your current on-premises footprint and comparable Azure footprint. | Power app
 [Emissions Impact Dashboard for Azure](https://appsource.microsoft.com/en-us/product/power-bi/coi-sustainability.emissions_impact_dashboard) | The Emissions Impact Dashboard provides our cloud customers with transparency into their greenhouse gas emissions associated with cloud usage.
 Our Generally Available version and is available for anyone to download.| App Source